 "I have regarded the problems facing Cyprus as being only a short-term trading factor for the market," said Daisuke Karakama, market economist for Mizuho Corporate Bank in Tokyo.

 "I am sticking to the view that the euro will eventually be dragged down due to its economic fundamentals," Karakama said.

-The yen, which tends to rise in times of market stress, retreated broadly as the worries over Cyprus eased, with the dollar strengthening 0.4 percent to 94.82 yen.
+The yen, which tends to rise in times of market stress, retreated broadly, with the dollar rising 0.5 percent to 94.89 yen.